Traveling to London: Non-Traditional Families

 Us, Auckland, New Zealand

 By the time we landed in Auckland, we were inundated with news.
 First, we heard misinformation about New Zealand’s borders being closed.
 Then we heard that all people arriving in New Zealand will have to self quarantine for the next fourteen days.
 I asked a staff member at the immigration line and she set me straight.
-We both laughed a sigh of relief when I realized that Kyle would arrive before the quarantine deadline.
+We both laughed a sigh of relief when I realized that son #1 would arrive before the quarantine deadline.

 “You all are fine.”
 She said.